christophergandrud/Rep-Res-Book/README.md

 3. Run the `BookMake.R` make file.

-- To install the R packages used to compile the book make sure that the first line of code in `BookMake.R` is set to `TRUE` like this:
+Note: To install the R packages used to compile the book open the Source/FrontMatter/Packages.Rnw.
+Find:

 ```
 doInstall <- FALSE
 ```

+in the code chunk labeled "FrontPackageCitations".
+Change the value `FALSE` to `TRUE` and run the code chunk

 ### Session Info
 The current version of the book manuscript was compiled with the following session: